 Ensure the tree has been assessed and identified to species level by a suitably qualified arborist.
 Confirm that species is not listed as threatened flora and is not likely to be habitat for threatened fauna.

-NO: Cease work and notify Team Leader Arbor Compliance
+NO: Cease work and notify Team Leader Arbor YES: Proceed to next step

 Undertake an investigation on the corporate mapping system (Weave) of the planning overlays and Significant Tree List to ensure works are permitted under those provisions.